datafolklabs/cement/doc/source/dev/quickstart.rst

     Options:
-        --version          show program's version number and exit -h, --help         show this help message and exit --json             render output as json (Cement CLI-API) [EXPERIMENTAL] --debug            toggle debug output
+        --version          show program's version number and exit -h, --help         show this help message and exit -R, --root-option  Example root option
+        --json             render output as json (Cement CLI-API) --debug            toggle debug output
         --quiet            disable console logging
-        -G, --root-option  Example root option

 You will notice that your app is already loading an 'example' plugin.
+Plugins are enabled in a number of ways, but most generally by adding the plugin name to 'enabled_plugins' in your applications configuration, or by setting 'enable_plugin=true' in each plugin's configuration (in the plugin_config_dir plugins.d/plugin_name.conf) under '[plugin_name]'.

 The included example plugin is a great starting point to learn how to build an application on top of the Cement Framework.
 The following files and directories should be explored:

- * ./helloworld/plugins/example.py
+ * ./helloworld/bootstrap/example.py
  * ./helloworld/controllers/example.py
  * ./helloworld/model/example.py
- * ./helloworld/templates/example
+ * ./helloworld/templates/example/

+It should be noted that the only difference between a plugin, and a built in part of your application is that a plugin is optional, and only loaded if enabled via the configuration.
+You can make the example plugin part of your application by adding the following to 'helloworld/bootstrap/root.py'

+..code-block:: python

+    from helloworld.bootstrap import example

+All modules imported into the root bootstrap become a part of the application permanently (meaning its not loaded as an optional plugin).

-Once you're ready to start on a real plugin, you can remove 'example' from the list of 'enabled_plugins' in your applications config file '/etc/helloworld/helloworld.conf'.
-That said, it is recommended to keep an example plugin included with our application, as this also provides a starting point for developers wanting to build external plugins for your application (explained later on).
+Once you're ready to start coding, you can remove 'example' from the list of 'enabled_plugins' in your applications config.
+That said, it is recommended to keep the example plugin included with our application, as this also provides a starting point for developers wanting to build external plugins for your application (explained later on).

+By default, the base application has a command named 'cmd1' created in the controller and the options -R/--root-option, --debug, --quiet, --json which are created in the bootstrap file.

-The example plugin provides the 'ex1', and 'ex2' example commands, as well as the '--root-option' which are all exposed from the example plugin, into the 'root' namespace (more on namespaces later).
+The example plugin provides the 'example*' namespace, which has two commands under it called 'ex1', and 'ex2' created in the controller, as well as the '-F/--foo' option created in the bootstrap file.
+The controller also exposes a root command called 'cmd2'.

-The other options are built into the Cement Framework by default, and provide obvious functionality.